Nexus333/st_better_memory/README.md

 Rather than using a vector Database to search for appropriate data to return to context:

 1. You can generate memories from the chat log, by using your LLM to generate a list of discrete events and summaries for chat blocks.
-1. These are then stored to world info with the keys corresponding to the events (effectively memory triggers), and the summary as the content of the Lorebook.
+1. These are then stored to world info with the keys corresponding to the events (effectively memory triggers), with a summary as the content of the entry.
 1. When a prompt is made, the extension will extract keywords from the prompt, and search through the existing memories for the most relevant hits.
 1. If multiple hits are found, it will pass this to vector search to determine the most appropriate hit to return to context.
 1. Lastly, it injects the summary of the memory into the chat log, and returns it to context.